Handam1/dlvc2020/assignments/assignment1/instructions.md

 The PyTorch setup varies a bit depending on the OS, see [here](https://pytorch.org/).
 Use a version with CUDA only if you have an Nvidia GPU.
 In any case, ensure to install the current version of PyTorch, which is 1.4.0.
 This is the version I'll use for testing all assignments and if they fail due to version issues, you'll get significant point deductions.
 Confirm this via:

     python -c "import torch; print(torch.__version__)"

+## Part 1

+Download the reference code from [here](https://github.com/theitzin/dlvc2020/tree/master/assignments/reference), making sure that the file structure is preserved, and rename the root folder to something other than `reference`.
+Read the code and make sure that you understand what the individual classes and methods are doing.

+[Download](https://www.cs.toronto.edu/~kriz/cifar.html) and extract the *Python* version of the CIFAR10 dataset somewhere *outside* the code folder.
+Read the website to understand which classes there are and how the data are structured and read.

+Then implement the `PetsDataset` (`datasets/pets.py`).
+Make sure to follow the instructions in the code exactly.
+Make sure the following applies.
+If not, you made a mistake somewhere:

+* Number of samples in the individual datasets: 7959 (training), 2041 (validation), 2000 (test).
+* Total number of cat and dog samples: 6000 per class
+* Image shape: always `(32, 32, 3`, image type: always `np.uint8`
+* Labels of first 10 training samples: `0 0 0 0 1 0 0 0 0 1`
+* Make sure that the color channels are in BGR order (not RGB) by displaying the images and verifying the colors are correct (`cv2.imshow`, `cv2.imwrite`).

+Do not change any other files and do not create additional files.